James A. Farley Building: Late 20th century

+Early 21st century

 The Farley Building was instrumental to maintaining service levels in the New York metropolitan area following the September 11 attacks in 2001, when it served as a backup to operations for the Church Street Station Post Office opposite the World Trade Center complex.
 By October 2002, the New York state government had arranged to buy the Farley Building from the USPS for $230 million, with the USPS vacating much of the building.
 The Farley Post Office building was sold to the New York state government in 2006 in the hope that Moynihan's vision would be realized.
 Before the Great Recession in 2009, the Farley Post Office was the only New York City post office that was open 24/7, but as a result of the recession, its windows started closing at 10:00 p.m.

+During the 2010s, the event venue operator Skylight Group used the Farley Building as an event venue.
+The Moynihan Station Development Corporation awarded a contract to Skylight in September 2012, allowing the latter group to use the building's sorting room and loading area for events.
+Events staged at the building included fashion shows such as New York Fashion Week, in addition to movie premieres, parties, and product launches.

 Reuse

-Portions of the landmark James Farley Post Office were adaptively reused and converted to a new head house for Penn Station, called Moynihan Train Hall, which houses Amtrak and the Long Island Rail Road.
+Portions of the James Farley Post Office were adaptively reused and converted to a new head house for Penn Station, called Moynihan Train Hall, which houses Amtrak and the Long Island Rail Road.
 The first phase, consisting of new exits, a connection to the New York City Subway at 34th Street and Eighth Avenue, and an expanded concourse within the James Farley Post Office, started on October 18, 2010.
 The first phase opened in June 2017.
 Construction of the second phase, comprising a new train hall within the Farley Building, started two months afterward.
 It opened on January 1, 2021.

 As part of the Moynihan redevelopment, The Related Companies and Vornado Realty Trust were selected to develop the building's retail space.
 The companies signed a contract in June 2017.
 Vornado and Related leased the building for 99 years, and in exchange, contributed $630 million to the hall's construction.
 In early 2018, Vornado and Related started considering plans to convert the Farley Building's remaining space that was not being used by the train hall.
 The developers contemplated marketing the building for use by a biotechnology or pharmaceutical company.
 In August 2020, Meta Platforms signed a lease for all 730,000 ft2 of the office space in the Farley Building, following a similar acquisition the company had made at nearby Hudson Yards the previous year.
 The lease came during the COVID-19 pandemic in New York City, when most Manhattan office workers were remote workers, and was seen at the time as a major positive for Manhattan's office market.